 Okay, I just have to reiterate what you said though, it’s so true.
 I always say that the victim or the survivor, as we usually call a brain injury survivor is the star of the show, you know, and everyone else is a supporting character.

 Donna Figurski 4:14

 And the caregiver is probably the lead supporting character.
 So, yeah, so I get that and that’s my role, and I’m sure that was your wife’s role.
 So how did we get here?
 Wow.
 It was about 17, well, it was 17 years ago, it was more than 17 years ago on January 13 2005 when David came into our bedroom around seven o’clock in the morning, with his hand over his right eye.

 Donna Figurski 4:47

 And he was having horrendous pain to go running through his head.
 He had been exercising.
-He had done 13 chin ups, well he always did 12.
+He had done 13 chin-ups, well he always did 12.
 But he did 13 that day.
 And 13 is what caused his subarachnoid hemorrhage, and his brain bleeds.
-So he had three brain bleeds within two weeks, every time the doctor would go in and take care of one, they’d come back out and tell me, he has something else we have to take care of.
+So he had three brain bleeds within two weeks, every time the doctor would go in and take care of one, they’d come back out and tell me, he had something else we had to take care of.